thirstycode/Raspi-output-catcher/README.md

 -	01:21:08 PM 18 06 --> some error with posting having username shraddha.kapoor.sweet
 -	01:20:58 PM 18 06 --> some error with posting having username angelinajolie143
 -	01:20:53 PM 18 06 --> some error with posting having username tamannaah.143
--	01:19:15 PM 18 06 --> some error with posting having username disha.patani.updates
--	01:18:45 PM 18 06 --> some error with posting having username manushi.chillar.insta
+-	01:19:15 PM 18 06 --> some error with posting having username disha.patani.updat-	0-	01:18:45 PM 18 06 --> some error with posting having username manushi.chillar.insta
 -	01:18:04 PM 18 06 --> some error with posting having username realshrutihaasan
 -	01:16:55 PM 18 06 --> some error with posting having username priyanka.chopra143
 -	01:16:01 PM 18 06 --> some error with posting having username urvashirautela26
--	10:49:13 AM 18 06 --> some error with posting having username manushi.chillar.insta
--	10:49:11 AM 18 06 --> posted with username manushi.chillar.insta
+-	10:49:13 AM 18 06 --> some error with posting having username manushi.chillar.in-	10-	10:49:11 AM 18 06 --> posted with username manushi.chillar.insta
 -	10:48:59 AM 18 06 --> some error with posting having username urvashirautela26
 -	10:48:26 AM 18 06 --> posted with username disha.patani.updates
 -	10:48:18 AM 18 06 --> posted with username angelinajolie143